Long Lake Waters Association

 These large, aggressive, non-native fish drive out native species like walleye and bluegill, and destroy the habitat for beneficial aquatic plants.
 They stir up phosphorous that decreases water clarity and promotes algae growth.
 They move throughout the entire seven lakes and many streams of the Long Lake Creek Watershed (fun fact: carp can move in < 2 inches of water!) and damage the ecosystem wherever they go.

-After successfully radio-tagging carp in the watershed over the past several years, to gather population estimates, we (in conjunction with MCWD) identified areas of ingress and egress, and determined smart locations for a box netting effort.
+After successfully radio-tagging carp in the watershed over the past several years, to gather population estimates, we (working with MCWD) identified areas of ingress/egress, and determined smart locations for a box netting effort.
 Working with outside vendors, LLWA funded several removal projects.
 We were able to corn bait shoreline locations (with 100 pounds of corn a night!) to attract carp, essentially "training" them to go to designated locations for the food.
 After a week of "training," we are able to extract over 1000 carp.

 The carp were over 22 inches in length and averaged almost 10 pounds.
 The good news is that migration of carp into Long Lake is limited and if we can continue to contain the carp population, we will reach the goal of less than 100 pounds pre acre, which is the management goal for carp to have only minimal impacts on lake ecosystems.